andrew-houghton/self-driving-donkey-car/README.md

 # Captsone project USYD

-This repository contains code from the captone project for the final year of my degree.
+This repository contains code from the capstone project for the final year of my degree.

 ## Project Goal